Sentiment Perception Adversarial Attacks on Neural Machine Translation Systems: Introduction

-To the best of our knowledge, an attack on a S2S system's output perception has not previously been examined.
-Thus, the main contribution of this work is the generalisation of the definition of adversarial attacks for sequence-to-sequence systems to include attacks that target the \textit{perception} of the output.
-To demonstrate this form of attack, we perform experiments to change the sentiment perception of the output of various NMT systems.
-It is expensive and impractical to have human evaluation of the perception of output sequences, so this work uses high performance sentiment classifiers as a proxy to measure perception.
+To the best of our knowledge, the exploration of adversarial attacks specifically targeting the output perception of sequence-to-sequence (S2S) systems has not been previously undertaken.
+As such, the primary contribution of this research lies in the expansion and generalization of the definition of adversarial attacks for S2S systems, encompassing attacks that aim to manipulate the perception of the system's output.
+In order to showcase the viability of this novel form of attack, a series of experiments were conducted to effectively alter the sentiment perception in the output generated by various NMT systems.
+Given the costly and impractical nature of conducting extensive human evaluations for perception analysis, this study employs state-of-the-art sentiment classifiers with high performance levels as reliable proxies for measuring perception changes.
+Representative human evaluation experiments are conducted to verify the validity and appropriateness of the selected proxy classifiers.
+By leveraging these proxy classifiers, this work provides valuable insights into the alteration of output perception in S2S systems, shedding light on the need for further investigation and the development of effective defenses against such attacks.